Travel in classical antiquity

 Travel in classical antiquity over long distances was a specialised undertaking.
 Most travel was done in the interest of warfare, diplomacy, general state building, or trade.
 Social motivations for travel included visiting religious sites, festivals such as the Olympics, and health-related reasons.
 Most travel was difficult and expensive, due to the danger of violence, the scarcity of well-maintained roads, and the variability of travel times on water, as ancient ships were subject to the vagaries of both the wind and the tides.

 Much of ancient literature is concerned with travel.
-The Odyssey, for example, relates the tale of Odysseus’ travel home to Ithaca over a ten-year period; later, the Aeneid tells the story of Aeneas' flight from Troy.
+The Odyssey relates the tale of Odysseus’ travel home to Ithaca over a ten-year period.
+The Aeneid tells the story of Aeneas' flight from Troy.
 Elsewhere, travel narratives from authors such as Herodotus and Caesar form more grounded examples of how individuals moved throughout the ancient world.
 Both Greek and Roman society had mores surrounding travel and the treatment of guests.